 One important difference between the state Medicaid plan and the Medicaid waiver is that the state plan is an entitlement program.
 This means anyone who meets the eligibility requirements is able to receive services.
-However, Medicaid waivers are not entitlement programs.
+Medicaid waivers are not entitlement programs.
 Rather, they have a certain allotted number of available participant slots.
 Once the slots have been filled, a waitlist will result.

 Programs and Waivers

 The Personal Care Program is part of the Medicaid state plan, which is an entitlement program, and provides financial assistance to elderly and disabled individuals to employ a personal caregiver.
 Assistance may also include shopping for essentials, meal preparation, and housecleaning.
-This program allows for self-direction, enabling eligible individuals to hire the caregiver of their choosing, including select non-immediate relatives.
+This program allows for self-direction, enabling eligible individuals to hire the caregiver of their choosing, including select relatives.

-The Advantage Program Wavier provides seniors with a variety of services and supports in their home or in an assisted living facility.
+The Advantage Program Waiver provides seniors with a variety of services and supports in their home or in an assisted living facility.
 Benefits may include meal delivery, disposable medical supplies, adult day care, home modifications, and personal care.
 Via this waiver, eligible applicants can self-direct their own personal care, even hiring some family members.

 Medicaid has restrictive eligibility requirements based on functional ability, income, and financial resources.
-As of 2019, Oklahoma single applicants are allowed a monthly income of up to $2,313 (300% of the current Federal Benefit Rate).
-Married applicants, with both spouses applying for services, are able to retain up to $4,626 / month in income.
+As of 2021, Oklahoma single applicants are allowed a monthly income of up to $2,382 (300% of the current Federal Benefit Rate).
+Married applicants, with both spouses applying for services, are able to retain up to $4,764 / month in income.
 Individual applicants are also permitted up to $2,000 in countable resources, while married couples, with both spouses applying, can keep up to $4,000.
-There are several asset exemptions, which include an individual’s primary residence, given the applicant is living in it and it is not valued over $585,000, household furnishings, personal effects, such as clothing and a wedding ring, and an automobile.
+There are several asset exemptions, which include an individual’s primary residence, given the applicant is living in it and his / her equity interest is not over $603,000, household furnishings, personal effects, such as clothing and a wedding ring, and an automobile.